Soneliem/snodeb/website/docs/tips.md

   - Need dynamic loading capabilities
   - Require access to their own assets or resources at runtime

 A good bundler like tsup should be able to bundle dev dependencies just fine and tree-shake where possible.
+Ensure you add `"node_modules/**/*"` to your `files.include` array ensure the dependencies are copied over.

 After building your app, you should remove development dependencies to keep the package size minimal.
 You have two options: